 Data protection has been a key issue in determining the EU and UK's relationship.
 Businesses that had adapted to comply with the requirements of the General Data Protection Regulation (GDPR) in 2018 now need to assess their compliance with potentially both the EU and UK data protection regimes.

-The data protection compliance burden caused by Brexit goes beyond data transfers, as businesses must now adapt to being subject to potentially divergent regulatory regimes - the 'actual GDPR' in the EU, and 'UK GDPR' in the UK.
+The data protection compliance burden caused by Brexit goes beyond consideration of international data transfers, as businesses must now adapt to being subject to potentially divergent regulatory regimes - the 'actual GDPR' in the EU, and 'UK GDPR' in the UK.
 Given the extra-territorial effect of both regimes, this is particularly acute for businesses operating across both the EU and the UK, and could necessitate allocation of additional resource to meet increased levels of compliance.
 It could potentially also result in duplicative regulatory action arising from single incidents.

 Key compliance issues for a business include: